Sultanate of Bulungan: Incorporation into Indonesia

-After the recognition of Indonesian independence from the Kingdom of the Netherlands in 1945, Bulungan was incorporated into an autonomous constitutional unit called the Federation of Kalimantan Timor as a self-governing entity still under the sovereignty of the Dutch East Indies on 4 February 1948 before joining Indonesia on 17 August 1949.
-A year after in 1950, Bulungan became a Wilayah swapraja, or "autonomous territory", before receiving the status of Wilayah istimewa, or "special territory", in 1955.
+After the recognition of Indonesian independence from the Kingdom of the Netherlands in 1945, Bulungan was incorporated into an autonomous constitutional unit called the Federation of East Kalimantan as a self-governing entity still under the sovereignty of the Dutch East Indies on 4 February 1948 before joining Indonesia on 17 August 1949.
+A year after in 1950, Bulungan became a wilayah swapraja, or autonomous territory, before receiving the status of wilayah istimewa or special territory, in 1955.
 The last Sultan, Jalaluddin, died in 1958.
-The Sultanate was abolished in 1959 and the territory becomes a simple kabupaten, or "regency".
+The Sultanate was abolished in 1959 and the territory becomes a simple kabupaten or regency.

 Post-annexation

 On the dawn of Friday, 3 July 1964, a troop of Brawijaya 517 soldiers led by Lieutenant B Simatupang under the orders of Brigadier General Soepardjo quickly swooped in the Bulungan Palace, kidnapping its aristocrat inhabitants while burning the rest of the palace grounds which lasted for 2 days and nights on Friday 24 July 1964.
 The kidnapees were later murdered, one Raja Muda Datu Mukemat in particular was reported to have been brought to sea between the islands of Tarakan and Bunyu, where he was shackled with stones as weight, shot dead and cast out into the sea.